Chubek/chubek/README.md

 I go by Chubak.
 I am active in systems development, language development, and the UNIX/POSIX space.
+I have a zeal for formalism (read further).

 I am currently employed(?) by Herman Jacobs (@therealcherry).